HanruV/CDV01_Career-Goals-Reflection-HANVOR614_Pto2403_Group-C_Hanru-Vorster_CDV01/README.md

 ### 1. **Anticipated Challenges**:

 - Potential obstacles or challenges in reaching your goals:
+  - Time management
+  - Changing tec demands
+  - Struggeling with certain concepts might require more attention and time
+  - Staying motivated
+  - Procrastination
+  - Distractions
 - Strategies to overcome these challenges:
+  - Set up time tables in calendar weekly
+  - Adjust time management to focus on more important tasks
+  - Accepting change
+  - Practice dicipline rather than motivation
+  - Be in an environment free of distractions
+  - Keep the end goals in mind

 ### 2. **Opportunities for Growth**:

 - Leverageable opportunities for career growth:
+  - Participating in pro bono offers
+  - Freelancing for experience
+  - Consider internships for getting a foot in the door
 - Networking, mentorship, or educational opportunities:
+  - Events planned by Code Space
+  - Interacting with other students (needing assistance/socialize)
+  - Asking coach for assistance when needed, and enquire about industry
+  - Making use of community channels on discords/slack/linked-in and meetup.com